pradyumn5000/DSAI_Project/README.md

 Plotting a correlation heatmap showed no significant linear relationship between popularity and other variables such as tempo and acousticness.
 This was understandable as simply maximising a musical feature does not guarantee a popular song.
 We hypothesized that there exists non-linear relationships between the response variables and predictor popularity variable.

 After separation, the categorical variable datasets only had one variable that could be a response variable to popularity - explicit (true/false).
 Boxplot and strip plot gave interesting results with explicit songs appearing likely to be more popular.
-However, the low count of explicit songs compared to non-explicit songs and high variance make it inconclusive.
+However, the low count of explicit songs compared to non-explicit songs and high variance make it inconclusive.😟

 For our lyrics data, we removed common stop words such as 'I', 'is', 'are'.